 When to Apply for Financial Aid

-This year the FAFSA is opening earlier than ever!
-October 1st 2016 (during your senior year) is the first day you can file the FAFSA.
+The FAFSA & CA DREAM ACT open October 1st 2019 (during your senior year) to file the FAFSA.
 College, state, and private financial aid deadlines vary.
 Remember that financial aid dollars are limited and in many cases are awarded on a first-come first-served basis.

 Don't Rule Out "Expensive" Colleges